ClementTsang/bottom/README.md

 - `-t`, `--default_time_value` will set the default time interval graphs will display to (in milliseconds).
 Lowest is 30 seconds, defaults to 60 seconds.

-- `-i`, `--time_delta` will set the amount each zoom in/out action will change the time interval of a graph (in milliseconds).
+- `-d`, `--time_delta` will set the amount each zoom in/out action will change the time interval of a graph (in milliseconds).
 Lowest is 1 second, defaults to 15 seconds.

 ### Keybindings